mitchelllisle/data-privacy-papers/README.md

 of privacy and cybersecurity necessitates robust solutions to protect sensitive data in collaborative research.
-This paper presents a practical deployment of a privacy-preserving framework for genomic research, developed in collaboration with Lynx.MD, a platform for secure health data collaboration.
+This paper presents a practical deployment of a privacy-preserving framework for genomic research, developed in collaboration with Lynx$.$MD, a platform for secure health data collaboration.
 The framework addresses critical cybersecurity and privacy challenges, enabling the privacy-preserving sharing and analysis of genomic data while mitigating risks associated with data breaches.
 By integrating advanced privacy-preserving